You are currently viewing Key Metrics B2B Marketers Need To Pay Attention To

 Cost per Lead & Acquisition

 So many businesses take a simple black-and-red view of annual, quarterly, and monthly revenues; they’re fine if they finish “up money.”
 Don’t be one of them; know your ratio of marketing costs per new lead/acquisition, break them down by category, and work to shrink that ratio as much as possible.
-Clients are busy and being pulled in many different directions at once, but a blank stare when you ask them for cost-per-lead is unacceptable.
+Clients are busy and being pulled in many different directions, but a blank stare when you ask them for cost-per-lead is unacceptable.
 It’s up to you as their marketing agency to make them pay attention and show them it’s worthwhile to know how every dollar is being spent and if it’s worth it.

 Social and Email Interactions